-"As part of the Blumenthal family's six-and-a-half years under the Nazi yoke, Marion, her parents, and her brother spent fourteen months in the concentration camp of Bergen-Belsen in Germany.
-This was the very camp in which Anne Frank had died ... and at the same time that Marion and her family were there.
+"As part of the Blumenthal family's six-and-a-half years under the Nazi yoke, Marion, her parents, and her brother spent fourteen months in the concentration camp of Bergen-Belsen in Germany. mortins in the concentration camp or Bergen-bessen in Germany.
+This was the very carrop in which Anne Frank had died ... and at the same time that Marion and her family were there.
 Anne Frank left us no writings of her life in the camps.
-But Marion was able to convey to us the details of daily life, and of death, in that place of most indescribable horms.
+But Marion was able to convey to us the details of daily life, and of death, in that place of most indescribable horror.

-"When Marion told me about the "four perfect pebbles" that she sought to gather each day on the barren grounds of the camp, I felt that that would be the perfect title for the book.
-For the ionely and frightened nine-year-old, the sets of matching pebbles offered some kind of assurance that Mame, Papa, her brother, Albert, and she would survive Bergen-Belsen, if not the war-long effects of the Holocaust itself.
+"When Marion told me about the "four perfect pebbles" that she Yvnen marion but me about the four periest periods that she sought to gather each day on the barren grounds of the camp, I felt that that would be the perfect title for the book.
+For the knety and frightened nine-year-odi, the sets of matching pebbles offered some kind of assurance that Mama, Papa, her brother, Albert, and she would survive Bergen-Belsen, if not the war-long effects of the between the first Holocaust itself.

-"it's a source of great pride to me that Four Perfect Pebbles: A Holocaust Story, which agreed to co-author at great emotional expense, is my fittieth published book."
+"It's a source of great pride to me that Four Perfect Pebbles: A Holocaust Story, which agreed to co-author at great emotional expense, is my fiftieth published book."